cloudmesh-community/book/chapters/class/516-week.md

 We would like you to explore this functionality

-Your assignment is to first generate a cmd5 command with your first name.
+Your assignment is to first generate a `cmd5` command with your first name.
 This assignment is mandatory for all students

 Than grenrate some dict, that you will return as part of a function that you decorate with the database decorator `@DatabaseUptate`

 The data must have values for `cloud`, `kind` which are used to identify the collection as well as ideally a `name` for each entry in the collection.

-For more information see @sec:mongodb-python and @sec:mongodb-cloudmesh.
+For more information see @sec:mongodb-python and
+@sec:mongodb-cloudmesh.

-## Week 7: Feb 22 - March 1
+## Week 7: Oct 11 - Oct 18

 ### MapReduce

 This week you will start learning the basics of MapReduce concept and its use-cases to understand what MapReduce is.
 The MapReduce section (see @sec:map-reduce) gives an introduction and describes the basics of the MapReduce concept.

 Watch the video lecture that describes the software echo system around MapReduce which is listed in @sec:map-reduce.

 Understand the Wordcount example discussed in the, word count example can be thought of as a "Hello world" example into MapReduce.

+## Fall Break: Oct 18 - Oct 20

+We recommend that you spend your time wisely and if you are behind evaluate if this break can be used to catch up.

-## Week 8: March 4 - March 8
+## Week 8: Oct 20 - Oct 25

-### Hadoop and Spark
+### Hadoop and Spark This week you will further look into MapReduce
-This week you will further look into MapReduce through Apache Hadoop, Hadoop is one of the earliest open source implementations of the MapReduce concept.
+through Apache Hadoop, Hadoop is one of the earliest open source implementations of the MapReduce concept.
 Even though Hadoop has now been replaced by faster frameworks such as Spark, Flink and Twister2.
 It is still important to understand the basic concepts around Apache Hadoop.

-Read and understand the Hadoop echo system as described in @sec:hadoop-introduction.
+Read and understand the Hadoop echo system as described in
+@sec:hadoop-introduction.
 Even though Hadoop is rarely used as a MapReduce framework, other parts of the echo system such as HDFS(HaDoop File System) and Yarn are still very popular.

 Watch and understand the pagerank example which is a popular and important algorithm which can be solved cleanly with MapReduce

 Install Hadoop and try out some of the examples to get a better understanding about how the framework operates.

 Read the Spark section to understand how spark was developed to improve upon Apache Hadoop and how it achieves better performance for Iterative MapReduce applications

 MANDATORY: Read the Scientific Writing with markdown epub, this is required before you make and contributions to the book to make sure that you understand the format of the book and the correct notations.
-The epub is available in [Scientific Writing](https://github.com/cloudmesh-community/book/blob/master/vonLaszewski-writing-markdown.epub?raw=true)
+The epub is available in
+[Scientific Writing](https://github.com/cloudmesh-community/book/blob/master/vonLaszewski-writing-markdown.epub?raw=true)

 MANDATORY Project Milestone: Review of your cloudmesh commandline commands specified in docopt.
 Please make sure you have your command either specified in the cm directory or in your hid. make sure to add it to your README, so i can find it.
 The command ust be available Next week Friday Mar 8, 9am.

-## Week 9: March 11 - March 15
-Spring Break

-## Week 9: March 18 - March 22
+## Week 9: Oct 25 - Nov 1

 ### Containers

 Container technology is an important topic in cloud computing and has been gaining more and more traction and demand over the past few years.
 This week you will learn container technology and the concepts and tools that you would need to master. see @sec:container-intro to get a introduction into container technology and its motivations

 Docker is one of the most important tools in container technology,
 @sec:docker-intro provides an introduction into docker technology and internal details of docker.

 Read the installation instructions that are provided to install docker locally on your machines to test docker commands

 @sec:docker-file describes how docker image files are constructed.
 Create your own docker images and run it to grasp the concepts

 Read about docker hub and its capabilities, check how to push and pull images as needed from docker hub

 Docker swam allows user to manage large amounts of docker containers, read about docker swarm in @sec:docker-swarm

 Kubernetes is another widely used container management framework.
 See
 @sec:kub-intro to read about Kubernetes in more detail

 MANDATORY Project Milestone: OpenAPI specification, We like to review your OpenAPI specification that is motivated by your cloud mesh command.
 Have your openAPI specification ready Mar 15, 9am.

 MANDATORY: comprehension assignment VM management, All students in class must be showcasing for one cloud that they can start, stop, and login into a VM in a cloud.
 This has to be demonstrated through a scipt or python program.
 The program must read the credentials from a configuration file.
 The script must demonstrate that a command can be run on your vm with ssh.Starting and stopping the VM via the GUI does not count.
 This must be done by Mar 15

-## Week 10: docker cluster March 25 - 29
+## Week 10: Docker Cluster Nov 1 - Nov 8

 See @sec:docker-cluster for an introduction to terminology and mechanisms for managing multiple containers across multiple hosts.
 Get hands on experience with with docker clusters by creating a Docker container with Hadoop to explore the Map/Reduce framework.
+See
-See @sec:hadoop-docker for MapReduce examples.
+@sec:hadoop-docker for MapReduce examples.

-## Week 11: Kubernetes March 25 - 29
+## Week 11: Kubernetes Nov 8 = Nov 15

 See @sec:kub-intro for an introduction to Kubernetes and install `minikube` for development on a local machine.
 This `minikube` allows users to play with virtual machines managed by either virtual box drivers and docker containers.
 Learn those terminologies and setup/shutdown virtual machines with Kubernetes.

-## Week 12: Kubernetes April 1 - 5
+## Week 12: Kubernetes Nov 15 - Nov 22

 See @sec:kub-fs for using Kubernetes on futuresystems.
 It introduces you on how to use the Kubernetes cluster on FutureSystems using multiple nodes.
 Learn to build a service in a cluster environment.

+## Thangsgiving break Nov 24 - Dec 1

+We recommend that you spend your time wisely and if you are behind evaluate if this break can be used to catch up.
+THis is also a good time to continue to work on your project.

+## Project Due Date Dec 1

+YOur project will be reviewed and based on feedback you need to improve it.
+Last day to submit improvements is Dec 13.

-## Week 13: Go April 8 - 12
+## Week 13: Go or Julia Dec 1 - Dec 6

+This week allows you to experiment with either Go or Julia.
+Please, select one and try to develop a RES service in either one of the languages.

+Go:
 See @sec:go-intro and @sec:go-language for the introduction to the Go programming language.
 Install Go development environment from the section @sec:go-installation.
 Learn the concurrent programming and message chain communication in Go.

-## Week 14: Go April 15 - 19

-Learn to develop the rest service with OpenAPI in Go from the sections: @sec:go-openapi and @sec:go-links.
+Learn to develop the rest service with OpenAPI in Go from the sections: @sec:go-openapi and
+@sec:go-links.

+Julia: TBD

+## Week 14: Dec 6 - Dec 13

+Improve the project

+## Week 15: Dec 13 - 20

+Project improvements accepted but may not be reflected in the project.
+We encourage you to finish the project Dec 1.
+Review of the project is typically one week.
+Submission after Dec 13. may result in an incomplete.